Engee documentation

 Carrier

-The physical layer cell ID, set as an integer from 0 to 1007.
+The identifier of the physical layer cell, set as an integer from 0 before 1007.

 ncellid

-The number of deleted objects in the telecom operator’s resource table, indicated as an integer from 1 to 275.
-The default value of `51' corresponds to the maximum number of resource blocks for a 10 MHz carrier and the distance between subcarriers of 15 kHz.
+The number of deleted objects in the telecom operator’s resource table, indicated as an integer from 1 before 275.
+The default value is 51, corresponds to the maximum number of resource blocks for the carrier 10 MHz and the distance between subcarriers 15 kHz.

 nsizegrid